SavvyClique/AI-API/README.md

  Simple yet functional RESTful API template that is AI-friendly
  - Includes web scraper functionality.

+Designed to allow AI to receive requests via prompt, and grab any information from any location within a few seconds, and update their knowledge cutoff in relative real time.

+---

-Full description of the functions and an installation guide.
+Functions and an installation guide.

 ---